Mohammed-Shoaib/WhatsAlgo/README.md

-# Data Structures And Algorithms
+# WhatsAlgo

-Data structures and algorithms are extremely important for anyone dealing with programming.
+Data structures & algorithms are extremely important for anyone dealing with programming.
 Be a software engineer, a computer science student, or just a fun enthusiast, having a firm grasp on various topics is crucial.
-This repository aims to provide implementations of many different data structures and algorithms from basic to some advanced topics.
+This repository aims to provide implementations of many different data structures & algorithms from basic to some advanced topics.